cfpb/HMDA_Data_Science_Kit/federal_pubs.md

 - [HMDA Explorer](https://www.consumerfinance.gov/data-research/hmda/explore) is a BCFP project that allows users to query HMDA datasets and download slices of the data with customizable filters.
 - [Aggregate Reports](https://ffiec.cfpb.gov/data-publication/aggregate-reports/2017) are single-year tabular data for all reporting institutions that show application and origination activity by MSA (sometimes by Census Tract) for demographic and loan characteristics.
 - [National Aggregate Reports](https://ffiec.cfpb.gov/data-publication/national-aggregate-reports/2017) are single-year tabular data for all reporting institutions that show application and origination activity on a national level for demographic and loan characteristicts.
-- [Disclosure Reports](https://ffiec.cfpb.gov/data-publication/disclosure-reports/2017) are single-year tabular data for a single reporting institution that show application and origination activity by MSA (soetimes by Census Tract) for demographic and loan characteristics.
+- [Disclosure Reports](https://ffiec.cfpb.gov/data-publication/disclosure-reports/2017) are single-year tabular data for a single reporting institution that show application and origination activity by MSA (sometimes by Census Tract) for demographic and loan characteristics.
 - [2017 HMDA Data Point](https://www.consumerfinance.gov/data-research/research-reports/cfpb-data-point-mortgage-market-activity-and-trends/) outlines 2017 application and origination actiivty and highlights time-series trends in the HMDA data.
 This publication draws inspiration from FRB HMDA Bulletin publications of previous years.